The 5 Best Cordless Nail Guns

 At under five pounds most people can handle it easily- and it's a lot less tiring than fighting with an air hose.

-It uses round head nails and has a dry fire prevention system.
+It has a dry fire prevention system.
 The nail depth is adjustable.

 There is a five year warranty,